 Bangkok is a mega Asian city.
 Visiting Bangkok with kids whether they be small, tweens or teens is a great experience.
-In this post, you will find a mix of historic, cultural, relaxing and fun things to do with kids in Bangkok.
+In this post, you will find a mix of historic, cultural, relaxing and fun things to do in Bangkok with teenagers.

 Bangkok food tours

 We did the Historic Bangkok food tour with Bangkok food tours.
 This is an amazing way to learn about the history of Bangkok through its food.
 Our guide Yiwah was very attentive and happily answered all the questions our teen and tween posed her.

 She was also fantastic at finding an alternative for Marley as she is so fussy but encouraging her to at least try the food first.
 For foodie kids and even the fussiest, this is a brilliant way to experience Bangkok with kids.